XLTechie/nvdaTests/howtoyaml.md

 For various reasons, you may not be able to, or may not wish to, construct the recommended build environment for NVDA.
 However, you still might want to create, build, and test your own modifications to the NVDA codebase.
 Cloud-hosted services are available to build software for those not wanting to build it locally.
 [GitHub Actions](https://github.com/features/actions), is one example.

 Another example is [Appveyor], which is the service that NV Access itself uses to build NVDA's production versions, alphas, and other public releases.
 It is [Appveyor] that we will explore in this article.

 ### Prerequisites

 Before following the steps in this article, you will need a [GitHub] account, and an [Appveyor] account.
+If you don't yet have an Appveyor account, it is possible for you to login to Appveyor with your GitHub credentials.
+When you go to create your account on Appveyor, choose "log in with GitHub" as your sign in method.
+This is not required to complete any aspect of this how-to, but it can be convenient to connect those two accounts.

 It is assumed that you have already read the [NVDA] page on [Contributing], in particular the section on the [GitHub process](https://github.com/nvaccess/nvda/wiki/Contributing#github-process), as you will need to have some version of that already in place on your local system.